tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 1. Obtaining the effective harmonic free energy as well as the $U_0$ correction
 2. Converging the free energy when using stochastic sampling
 3. Computing equilbrium volumes at finite temperature using the equation of state fitting method
-4. Calculating the thermal expansion from mode Gruneissen parameters
+4. Calculating the thermal expansion

 The end goal of this tutorial is to compute the lattice parameters of silicon in order to approximate the thermal expansion of silicon.When computing properties at finite temperature, thermal expansion can have a significant impact, thus making the prediction of the equilibrium volume an important step.